Last Updated on March 8, 2021 by Grow with Bovees

 The time it takes for grass to grow also depends on the growing conditions that it is presented with.
 Environmental factors may be the primary factor in this regard, but your own patience and attention to aftercare could ultimately play a larger role.

 When the grass reaches 2-3 inches tall it should be mown, and by no more than 1/3 of its length in order to protect it from decay.
-Lawn maintenance is just as important as the seeding and growing process, because improper lawn maintenance can result in a dead lawn in a very short period of time, negating all of your initial hard work.
+Lawn care is just as important as the seeding and growing process, because improper lawn care can result in a dead lawn in a very short period of time, negating all of your initial hard work.